 It's essential to make these changes now because you need to have the final sound for the next and last step.

 Pro Tip 2: Sometimes, using two different compressors for your Bass sounds fantastic.
-To add specific sound characteristics of other compressors to your mix.
+Add specific sound characteristics of other compressors to your mix.

 6. Level Match Input & Output

-The bass sound output might change when you tweak the compressor and set threshold, attack, and release.
+The bass sound loudness might change when you tweak the compressor and set threshold, attack, and release.

 It may become louder or quieter, which you want to avoid.